-Rudolf Abraham is an award-winning travel and outdoor writer and photographer specialising in Central and Eastern Europe – in particular Croatia, Slovenia, Austria, Montenegro and the Balkans, as well as France and Italy – covering hiking and adventure travel, art and cultural heritage, family travel and sustainable tourism.
-His articles are published widely in magazines, newspapers and online including Arts Society Review, BBC Countryfile, BBC Travel, B. Inspired, Canvas, Easyjet Traveller, Evening Standard, France Magazine, Geographical, Hidden Europe, The Independent, Morning Calm, The National, Red Savannah, Songlines, The Telegraph, The Great Outdoors, Wanderlust etc.
+Rudolf Abraham is an award-winning travel and outdoor writer and photographer specialising in Central and Eastern Europe – in particular Croatia, Slovenia, Austria, Montenegro and the Balkans, as well as France and Italy – covering hiking and adventure travel, art and cultural heritage, family travel, sustainable tourism and more.
+His articles are published widely in magazines, newspapers and online including Arts Society Review, BBC Countryfile, BBC Travel, B Inspired (Brussels Airlines), Canvas, Easyjet Traveller, Evening Standard, France Magazine, Geographical, Hidden Europe, The Independent, Lonely Planet, Morning Calm (Korean Airlines), National Geographic Traveller UK, The National, Red Savannah, Songlines, The Telegraph, The Great Outdoors, Wanderlust etc.

 With over 15 years’ experience working as a freelance travel writer and photographer, he is the author of over a dozen books including Walking in the Salzkammergut, Peaks of the Balkans, Walks and Treks in Croatia, The Alpe Adria Trail, The Mountains of Montenegro, National Geographic Traveler Croatia, and co-author of Istria.
 The Bradt Travel Guide, and has contributed to many more, most recently DK Eyewitness Slovenia and Unforgettable Journeys.
 He wrote the first English-language hiking guidebooks to Croatia and Montenegro, as well as to the Peaks of the Balkans and Alpe Adria long-distance trails, and is currently working on a guide to the new Juliana Trail in Slovenia.
 With a background in art history, he frequently writes about the art and architecture of Europe and the Middle East.